 Another not completely mastered topics is the

 Invoke method is used in the events handlers

 BackgroundWorker is precisely to avoid that by automatically capturing the context, and invoking the handlers on the UI thread itself.

-As you would expect the book suffers from a blatant lack of proofreading: there is a lot of typos and grammatical errors, but fortunately they never affect the understanding, the context always helping to grasp the content.
+As you would expect, the book suffers from a blatant lack of proofreading: there are a lot of typos and grammatical errors, but fortunately, they never affect the understanding, the context always helping to grasp the content.

 Some technical terms are defined in the glossaries of some chapters but are never addressed which may mean that some sections have been simply “forgotten”.